camrongiuliani/use_case/README.md

 Package that aims to provide the concept of UseCases in an agnostic way.

-The purpose is not to fully implement UseCases in accordance with any particular spec (Clean Architect for example); however, it should allow YOU to implement whatever spec you deem necessary.
+The purpose is not to fully implement UseCases in accordance with any particular spec (Clean Architecture for example); however, it should allow YOU to implement whatever spec you deem necessary.

 ## Getting started